Kautherz/IsmahDesigns/README.md

 # Ismah Designs: A Full-Stack Shopping Site :handbag:

 Ismah Designs is a clothing brand that will be going live in the near future.
+It is, for the time being, hosted at azaini.me/4208FinalProject.

 # Features
 - A working shopping bag that saves your items even after you close the browser, all without a login